cdaenekas/WeldAnalysis/README.md

 ## Contributing

 - Users are welcome to use the toolkit in accordance with the license.
 - Proper acknowledgment and citation in papers are required.
-See the [LICENSE](CITATION.cff) file, to cite the project.
+See the [CITATION](CITATION.cff) file, to cite the project.
 Additionally, users are encouraged to cite the related [journal paper](Link to be added later).
 - We also welcome contributions and further developments to the project on github, using a fork.
 Information can be found in the [github documentation](https://docs.github.com/de/pull-requests).

 ## License